 When the economic crisis hit the U.S. at around the same period, I was working in my corporate job.
 I remember being focused on working hard and keeping my job, oblivious to the impact the economic crisis was having around the world.

 “We went to pick grapes in the Rhône wine region in Southern France”, added Moabi “ to make ends meet”.
-While she and Gennaro had a horrible experience, they did what they had to do, when they couldn’t find jobs home.
+While she and Gennaro had a horrible experience, where they felt exploited, they did what they had to do, when they couldn’t find jobs home.

 Over the cauliflower soup, we got to know Juana.
 New into her career as a nutritionist, Juana, was a single woman in her late twenties.

 Passionate about traveling, she was at a stage where she was trying to figure out if she wanted to be a nutritionist for the rest of her life.
 “I was good in biology and the sciences, and I just fell into nutrition,” she said.

 She was most interested in our travels and especially our quest for authentic food in South America.
 “I want to go to Argentina and travel around the continent and volunteer.
 Already a well-traveled lady, the allure to South America was also in part driven by Portugal’s former colony, Brasil.